TheClimateCorporation/lemur/README.md

 ### Help

-- Execute 'bin/lemur help' for more details on the concepts
+- Checkout the wiki on github: https://github.com/TheClimateCorporation/lemur/wiki
 - Look at examples/sample-jobdef.clj for details on all options that you can use in your jobdef
 - You can ask questions on TBD (mslimotte @ gmail dot com, for now)